gatewayd-io/docs/pages/04-developing-plugins/01-plugin-lifecycle.md

 ## Next steps

-Check out the [Using plugins](../03-using-plugins/01-plugins.md) page to know more about the details of the plugin system including hooks, plugin registry, hook registry and different plugin types.
+Check out the [using plugins](../03-using-plugins/01-plugins.md) page to know more about the details of the plugin system including hooks, plugin registry, hook registry and different plugin types.